-What to consider when discussing and planning your breast cancer treatment.
+What to consider when discussing your treatment with your breast care team

 Tips for hospital appointments

 You can choose the amount of information you are given.
 If you feel distressed and anxious, you may find it difficult to take everything in.
 Let your doctor or nurse know what you’d like to know or when you have had enough information for the moment.
 If you don’t understand something you are told, ask for an explanation, and keep asking until you are sure you understand.
 It’s fine to ask questions and to ask for more support.

 - Ask for a written record of your results or leaflets that you can take away and look at later

 - Ask for a second appointment to discuss the information when you feel calmer •